Updated: Oct 6

 Strengthen, don't weaken the legal framework.

 Returning to the legal framework.
-You may have noticed that a recruitment exercise has being run to find mine and my colleague Paul Wiles’ (the Biometrics Commissioner) successor as a joint role – it closed yesterday.
-One person to do two roles independently of each other – itself a full-time job instead of two part time Commissioners (although we both do three days a week so it’s more than a full-time role).
+You may have noticed that a recruitment exercise has been run to find mine and my colleague Paul Wiles’ (the Biometrics Commissioner) successor as a joint role – it closed yesterday.
+One person to do two roles independently of each other – itself a full-time job instead of two part-time Commissioners (although we both do three days a week so it’s more than a full-time role).
 You might be thinking what’s the connection between surveillance and biometrics?
 That is a question Paul and I have been asking ourselves!

 The Home Office seems to have the answer though as the job description said: